sinedied/articles/articles/azure/build-demo/build-demo.md

 ---
-title: Generative AI, from your local machine to Azure with LangChain.js
+title: 'Generative AI, from your local machine to Azure with LangChain.js'
 published: false
-description: In this article, we'll take you through the development journey, starting from an idea and progressing towards production.
-We'll explore how LangChain framework together with Azure AI building blocks allows you to quickly build complex AI applications at the various stages of development.
+description: 'In this article, we''ll take you through the development journey, starting from an idea and progressing towards production.
+We''ll explore how LangChain framework together with Azure AI building blocks allows you to quickly build complex AI applications at the various stages of development.'
 tags: 'webdev, javascript, beginners, ai'
 cover_image: ./assets/banner.jpg
+id: 1892440
 ---

 The generative AI landscape moves at a fast pace, and it can be challenging to keep up with the latest developments, even for seasoned developers.
 There are in particular two questions that often come up when starting a new AI project: